beratkumru/Factors-Affecting-Students-Academic-Performance/README.md

 In this second phase of the term project, the main goal was to move from proposal to practice.
 I focused on collecting real behavioral data, merging it with the provided Kaggle dataset, and performing Exploratory Data Analysis (EDA) to understand the relationships between lifestyle habits (like sleep and stress) and academic performance (GPA).

 ### 2. Data Collection and Integration
-To enrich the original dataset, I collected personal behavioral data and merged it with the Kaggle `Student_performance_data.csv`.
+To enrich the original dataset, I collected personal behavioral data and merged it with the Kaggle Student_performance_data.csv.

 * **Tools Used:** Python (Pandas, Seaborn, Scipy).
-* **Merging Key:** The datasets were merged on `StudentID`.
+* **Merging Key:** The datasets were merged on Student ID.
 * **Final Sample Size:** The resulting dataset consists of **20 students** (due to the matching process between the enrichment data and the base dataset).
 * **New Variables Added:**
-  `SleepDuration`: Average hours of sleep per night.
+    * Sleep Duration: Average hours of sleep per night.
-  `DailyStudyHours`: Self-reported daily study time.
+    * Daily Study Hours: Self-reported daily study time.
-  `StressLevel`: Scale of 1-5.
+    * Stress Level: Scale of 1-5.
-  `MotivationLevel`: Scale of 1-5.
+    * Motivation Level: Scale of 1-5.

 ### 3. Exploratory Data Analysis (EDA)
-After cleaning the data, I looked at the correlation matrix to see which factors strongly influence the GPA.
+After cleaning the data, I visualized the relationships between variables to understand the "big picture."

 **Key Findings:**
-* **The "Absences" Factor:** The most significant finding was a very strong negative correlation (**-0.93**) between *Absences* and *GPA*.
+* **The "Absences" Factor:** The most significant finding was a very strong negative correlation (**-0.93**) between Absences and GPA.
 This clearly indicates that attendance is the strongest predictor of success in this dataset.
-* **Lifestyle Factors:** Surprisingly, simple correlations for *Sleep Duration* (-0.05) and *Stress Level* (0.13) were quite weak.
+* **Lifestyle Factors:** Surprisingly, simple correlations for Sleep Duration (-0.05) and Stress Level (0.13) were quite weak.
 This suggests that for this specific group of students, these factors don't have a simple linear relationship with grades, or the effect is overshadowed by the impact of attendance.

 ### 4. Hypothesis Testing
 I tested two main hypotheses derived from my proposal using statistical methods (Pearson Correlation and T-Test).